dbt-labs/docs.getdbt.com/website/blog/2023-04-18-building-a-kimball-dimensional-model-with-dbt.md

 - Table
 - Incremental

 It is common for fact tables to be materialized as `incremental` or `table` depending on the data volume size.
+[As a rule of thumb](https://docs.getdbt.com/docs/build/incremental-models#when-should-i-use-an-incremental-model), if you are transforming millions or billions of rows, then you should start using the `incremental` materialization.
 In this example, we have chosen to go with `table` for simplicity.

 ### Step 8: Create model documentation and tests

-Along side our `fct_sales.sql` model, we can populate the corresponding `fct_sales.yml` file to document and test our model.
+Alongside our `fct_sales.sql` model, we can populate the corresponding `fct_sales.yml` file to document and test our model.

 ```yaml
 version: 2